 As you prepare for your vocation, the humanities core will cultivate empathy, sharpen your critical thinking, writing and communication skills, and inspire a deep-rooted appreciation for the dignity of all people.
 Regardless of your major, the following five courses are woven into your academic schedule throughout your time on campus:

-A survey of great works of literature that represent the major periods in the history of Western civilization.
+A study of great works of literature that represent the major periods in the history of Western civilization.
 The course explores the nature of God and humanity, the nature of good and evil, the meaning of moral choice, the purpose of life, and the meaning of salvation.